Words to explain, convince, persuade, influence, reassure…

 Writing for print

-Print media is still alive and kicking.
-Press advertising, brochures, direct mail and press-releases – vital components of every marketing programme.
+Print media is alive and kicking, despite prophecies that online would kill it.
+Press advertising, brochures, direct mail and press-releases are vital components of every marketing programme.
 Print still helps generate billions of pounds and dollars worldwide, all thanks to skilled copywriters.

 When you’re investing hard-earned cash in putting ink on paper, the words you put down must work hard, and must deliver.

-Despite all the amazing advances, the web is still a text-based medium.
-All the searches we do, on Google or wherever are based upon words.
+Even with all its amazing advances, the web is still a text-based medium.
+All the searches we do, on Google or wherever, are based upon words.
 Even search has evolved, to be more driven by context and meaning.
 SEO is closely meshed with quality content.

 Driving thousands of visitors to a site doesn’t help if the content on arrival is dull and lack-lustre.